 Ana, as I called my eating disorder voice, was just trying to protect me from what my distorted mind views as a threat.
 She lured me into isolating myself because my sensitive soul couldn’t take another rejection.
 Ana pressured me into being thin because she was looking to be lovable.

 She taught that by fitting into society’s standards of beauty, she would achieve it.
 She taught me to distract my mind by counting calories instead of overthinking things that were “wrong” in my world.

-Understand it’s purpose, but don’t cling to it
+Understand it’s purpose with gratitude, but don’t cling to it

 I’m not saying by any means that an eating disorder is the best way to cope with feelings of inadequacy.
 I’m just saying that I understand why Ana came into my life.

-At the beginning of my recovery, when I hated Ana with all of my soul, I couldn’t move forward because I was so busy fighting her.
+At the beginning of my recovery, I hated Ana with all of my soul.
+I couldn’t move forward because I was so busy fighting her.
 Now that I accept her as a contributor to my life’s story, I’ve been able to distance myself from her.

 I see Ana as a child.
 She doesn’t know how to handle feelings and emotions, so she chooses to shut them down by obsessing over calories and exercise.
 She’s so afraid of the unknown, that she prefers to isolate herself and remain in her comfort zone.

-Now I can encourage myself to go out of her comfort zone and inviting her to come along.
-Little by little, we have discovered that there’s not much to be afraid in the outside world.
+Now I can encourage myself to go out of her comfort zone, inviting her to come along.
+Little by little, we have discovered that there’s not much to be afraid of in the outside world.

-On the contrary, life is better with friends, family, instead of isolation.
+On the contrary, life is better with friends, family, instead of isolated.
 It’s fun to choose naps and movies when I feel tired instead of exercising to burn extra calories.